Looking for an employer of record in France? Here’s what you need to know

 • Running global payroll

-• Managing country-specific benefit packages
+• Guidance on country-specific benefit packages

 • Supporting ongoing HR

-You also wonโ€™t need to set up a legal entity, making hiring and paying French employees as simple as hiring in your home country.
+France has strict legal protections for its employees.
+Partnering with a workforce management platform may assist you with staying compliant.
+You also won’t need to set up a legal entity, making engaging and paying French employees as simple as hiring in your home country.

 How to onboard employees in France

-Onboarding a new remote employee smoothly and thoroughly is not only essential for compliance, but also for the employee experience.
+Onboarding a new remote employee smoothly and thoroughly is not only essential for compliance but also for the employee experience.

 This process involves:

-• Submitting a Dรฉclaration prรฉalable ร lโ€™embauche or DPAE (a pre-recruitment declaration) to the local URSSAF to register the employee for social security, health insurance, and their pension
+• Submitting a Déclaration préalable à l’embauche or DPAE (a pre-recruitment declaration) to the local URSSAF to register the employee for social security, health insurance, and their pension

 • Enrolling them in benefits